caribou/caribou/basic-concepts.md

 like text, images, numbers, dates, and even associations to other models.

-As an example, to create an application that lets you create presentations, you could have a Presentation model that would have a "title" text field and maybe a "preview" image field, and a Slide model with a "caption" text field and an "image" field with an image containing the slide content.
+As an example, to create an application that lets you create presentations, you could have a Presentation model that would have a “title” text field and maybe a “preview” image field, and a Slide model with a “caption” text field and an "image" field with an image containing the slide content.
 Then, you could create an association between Presentation and Slide so that Presentation has a collection of Slide objects.
 Once these models are created, you could start